Kia PV5 Cargo review (2025)

 The most notable feature of the Plus trim PV5 is that it allows for charging of high-power devices from the load area.
 That means power tools or refrigeration units can be powered directly from the van.

 There’s also heated front seats and a heated steering wheel.
-If you live in a cold country, or you’re particularly worried about range in the winter, there’s also the option of a heat pump on this trim - although it is a cost option and the price has yet to be set.
+If you live in a cold country, or you’re particularly worried about range in the winter, there’s also the option of a heat pump on this trim which will set you back £640.

 Plus trim includes: